 - I think more of the traditional recipes call for shallots and I’ve used red onions as a substitute in the past.
 Once I used too much of the red onion and (since I don’t strain the broth like others may do) it turned the broth color a little grey.
 If you can, use a white or yellow onion for esthetics’ sake.

-- I used to use one whole onion, but with the amount of garlic used, you’re more like to end up with, well, a lot of…flatulence.
+- I used to use one whole onion, but with the amount of garlic used, you’re more likely to end up with, well, a lot of…flatulence.
 So!
-I change the recipe to only use half of an onion and it still works well.
+I changed the recipe to only use half of an onion and it still works well.

 - If you get your hands on a little fresh turmeric root, do it!
-I did this once with approximately half a thumb size, about a 1″ cube.
+I did this once with approximately an average person thumb-sized piece.